Our large-format fibre cement panels with a durable coating enable a cost-effective yet high-quality realization of your planned construction project.

 The garden and living collection from Swisspearl has a long history.
 The legendary fibre element was already used in 1912 to make the first fibre cement planter.
 Weather resistance, durability, and high stability make this material the perfect choice for outdoor use.
 In the 1950s, Swiss interior architect and furniture designer Willy Guhl designed the well-known Loop Chair, a true classic.
 Since then, many other designers have discovered the malleability of fibre cement for themselves.
 The result is the unique Swisspearl garden and living collection.

 You can find more information about sizes, colours, and shapes in our garden catalog.

 As a pioneer in the production of fibre cement panels for facades, the Swisspearl Group wanted to work with architects and designers.
 This is how the tradition-rich company bridged design and industry.

 When Swiss design legend Willy Guhl was hired as an external designer for garden products in the early 1950s, no one suspected that he would bring not just one, but several design classics to the group.
-While other designers used fiber cement panels mainly for architecture, Guhl was mostly fascinated by the material’s malleability when moist, the low thickness, and the subsequent stability.
+While other designers used fibre cement panels mainly for architecture, Guhl was mostly fascinated by the material’s malleability when moist, the low thickness, and the subsequent stability.
 He was also fascinated by the material’s ability to acquire a wonderful patina over time.
-With his first drafts he laid the foundation for today’s garden and design collection.
+With his first drafts he laid the foundation for today’s garden and living collection.

 Together with designers, architects, and companies, Swisspearl develops innovative products and individual solutions for inspiring private and public spaces, indoor and outdoor.
-The malleability of fiber cement offers countless possibilities for new, tailor-made garden and design objects—from planters to seats, tables to lamps and other design items.
+The malleability of fibre cement offers countless possibilities for new, tailor-made garden and design objects—from planters to seats, tables to lamps and other design items.
 No wonder a growing number of designers are creating unique objects with high aesthetic standards.